 - If SITAVIG does not adhere or falls off within the first 6 hours, the same tablet should be repositioned immediately.
 If the tablet cannot be repositioned, a new tablet should be placed.

-- SITAVIG does not need to be reapplied if the tablet falls out or is swalloed after the first 6 hours
+- SITAVIG does not need to be reapplied if the tablet falls out or is swallowed after the first 6 hours.

 More about Sitavig (acyclovir)